Tips to Improve Your Personal Accountability

 3. Your goals and what you spend your time on daily need to be in alignment.

 This means habits and routines.
 Get rid of timewasters like facebook and instagram (unless purposeful).
-I’ve written an entire post about how I overhauled my daily routine and habits here.

 This also means that you cannot wait for things to “feel right”.
 Sometimes inspiration strikes and you should, by all means, change your schedule to go with that flow!
 But if you’re not making regular and scheduled effort at your goals, they are not going to happen.